tclxshunquan-wang/next-intl-bug-example-app-router/README.md

 ## Step

-a. 在 layout 中使用getLocale 获取 locale
+a.
+Use getLocale in layout to obtain the locale
 //const {locale} = await params;
 // TODO Caused SSG build failure const locale = await getLocale();